 - Guide 1: How to Remove TeslaCrypt from Windows.

-- Guide 2: Get rid of TeslaCrypt from Mac OS X.
+- Guide 2: Get rid of TeslaCrypt on Mac OS X.

-- Guide 3: Remove TeslaCrypt from Google Chrome.
+- Guide 3: Remove TeslaCrypt in Google Chrome.

 - Guide 4: Erase TeslaCrypt from Mozilla Firefox.